 After locating the junction box, you’ll need to remove the cover plate.
 Then, use a utility knife to cut the female extension cord plug.
+Check with the warranty to see if this voids it.
 Electrical Code For Dishwasher Next, insert the two wires into the junction box using a cable clamp.
 Make sure that you tighten the nut on the outside of the junction box.
 Make sure that the wires are parallel to one another.
 Once the wires have been inserted, make sure you close the connection with the screwdriver.

 Does a Dishwasher Need to Be on a Dedicated Circuit?

 Many electric appliances require a dedicated circuit, and your dishwasher is no exception.
 Its demand for electricity fluctuates depending on the number of items inside and the type of cleaning cycle it is using.
 It can overload your circuit if you don’t have a dedicated circuit for it.
 To ensure the safe operation of your dishwasher, it should be on a separate circuit, or be on a circuit with a dedicated GFCI or AFCI.

 If your house was built before 1970, it is best to consult an electrician about whether or not you need a dedicated circuit for your dishwasher.
 Dedicated circuits are rare, and they cost a lot of money.
 Electrical Code For Dishwasher.If you’re unsure, check with your local building code.
 Listed circuits will allow you to connect a dishwasher to more than one outlet.
 However, you should also check whether or not your dishwasher can be connected to a dedicated circuit.